Design is a creative problem.

 It’s integration.

-The most effective teams stop fighting their tools — and start designing workflows that actually scale.
+Teams that understand this distinction stop fighting their tools — and start designing workflows that actually scale.